 Vitamin C may be particularly beneficial in reducing inflammation and providing antioxidant support.
 Data suggest that vitamin C can support bronchodilation by modulating prostaglandin synthesis.13 Histamine is involved in the asthmatic response of the lungs and the presentation of allergy symptoms, and since vitamin C is required to breakdown histamine,14 vitamin C is thought to have an anti-histamine effect.15 Indeed, a meta-analysis combining several human clinical studies, reported that vitamin C significantly reduced exercise-induced asthma symptoms by 48 percent in asthmatic adults and adolescents.4

-Orange juice is an excellent source of vitamin C with an 8-ounce glass providing 120% of the Daily Value.* Citrus juices are reported to be a major contributor of vitamin C in the diet.16
+Orange juice is an excellent source of vitamin C with an 8-ounce glass providing more than 100% of the Daily Value.* Citrus juices are reported to be a major contributor of vitamin C in the diet.16